 Canada benefits from a strong, efficient and stable banking industry.
-External financing for both private and public corporations is available through Canadian chartered banks, Canadian subsidiaries or branches of foreign banks, certain government agencies (such as the Business Development Bank of Canada and Export Development Canada) and other financial institutions, such as trusts and loan companies, credit unions and caisses populaires.
+External financing for both private and public corporations is available through Canadian chartered banks, Canadian subsidiaries or branches of foreign banks, certain government agencies (such as the Business Development Bank of Canada and Export Development Canada), other financial institutions and private lenders, such as trusts and loan companies, credit unions and caisses populaires.

 Third-party lenders offer two principal forms of debt financing: operating financing and term financing.
 Operating financing is typically a revolving loan provided to supplement a corporation's working capital requirements on a short-term to medium-term basis.
-Term financing is generally provided on a medium-term to long-term basis for larger capital investments.
-Both operating and term loans generally bear interest at a fluctuating rate and may require the borrower to grant some form of security over its assets.
-In some instances the shareholders of the borrower may be asked to guarantee the obligations of the borrower.
+Generally, term financing is provided on a medium-term to long-term basis for larger capital investments.
+Both operating and term loans typically bear interest at a fluctuating rate and may require the borrower to grant some form of security over its assets.
+In some instances, the shareholders of the borrower may even be asked to guarantee the obligations of the borrower.